elqsar/cnblog-old/source/_posts/2015-06-18-completable-future.md

 }
 ```

-If you comfortable with Stream API you could guess how we can improve it with very little effort.By using the parallelStream.
+If you are comfortable with Stream API you could guess how we can improve it with very little effort.
+By using the parallelStream.
 And this small change improve final result to **6051** ms. Good job!

 ```Java
 public static List<PriceRecord> findPricesParallel() {